rezna/compsci1302/README.md

-# this repository contains code that has to be written for class
+# this repository contains code that was assigned in class